Why Apply for the PCI?

 A high school diploma or GED equivalent

-- Be employed full-time in a security-related role
+- Have been employed full-time in a security-related role

 - Not have been convicted of any criminal offense that would reflect negatively on the security profession, ASIS, or the certification program